Michigan Online Poker

 Michigan was already a poker and gambling-friendly state with three major Detroit casinos, more than 20 Indian casinos on tribal lands and dozens of real money poker rooms throughout the state.

 Can I Play Poker Online in Michigan?

-Not yet.
-The Michigan Gaming Control Board is still in the process of crafting regulations for internet poker, online casino gambling and online sports betting, a hefty agenda requiring multiple layers of approval.
+Yes.
+PokerStars launched in January 2021 as the first Michigan online poker operator.
+The Michigan Gaming Control Board had to craft regulations for internet poker, online casino gambling and online sports betting, a hefty agenda requiring multiple layers of approval.

-In the meantime, Michigan online poker players can sign up at social casinos and sweepstakes poker sites, in which players are provided free virtual coins and can win prizes, with no actual money changing hands.
+As they awaited online poker, Michigan players could (and still can) sign up at social casinos and sweepstakes poker sites, in which players are provided free virtual coins and can win prizes, with no actual money changing hands.
 Poker or video poker can be played on the websites of social casinos and operators such as Chumba Casino or Global Poker, or through a variety of Facebook apps.

 CHECK OUT: Our Guide To Michigan Online Sports Betting For The Latest Developments & Top Online Sportsbook Offers When They Become Available

 $20 Match on Your First Deposit

 Most projections targeted the first half of 2021 and PokerStars, also available in New Jersey and Pennsylvania, made that a reality with its launch on Jan.
 29.

 Michigan regulators proceeded cautiously in crafting online gambling regulations for poker, online casino games and sports betting.
 The coronavirus crisis added to the delays by shutting down state offices for a lengthy period of time.
 In addition, Whitmer asked regulators not to issue emergency rules, which have been used in other states to speed the regulation process along.

 According to the Detroit News, regulators estimate online gaming rules take about a year to develop.